-With over a decade of experience, API Engineering has created a reputation as a manufacturer of high quality forged retaining rings.
+API Engineering has over a decade of experience as a manufacturer of high quality forged retaining rings.
 As one of the main uses of this type of forgings is rotor end caps for turbo generators, quality and strength is of the essence.
-Our austenitic steel forgings are produced to customers' requirements and dimensions.
+Our austenitic steel forgings are produced to customers’ requirements and dimensions.

 The forging material preferred by API Engineering is Chromium, Manganese steel; a high strength steel that is non-magnetic and resistant to stress corrosion cracking.
 This material is commonly referred to as 18-18 steel forging due to the steel type being an example of x8 Cr MN N 18.18 (18 percent being the nominal percentage of Chromium and Manganese).